 Edward had delayed having the body of Gaveston buried until he had taken revenge for the murder, but because the King was powerless to act against the Ordainers, he decided to hold a lavish ceremony to bury his dead friend.

-Edward married Philippa of Hainault at York Minster.
+King Edward III married Philippa of Hainault at York Minster.
 The marriage was arranged as many were at the time.
-The arrangement was organised as early as 1323, when she was not nine years old.
+The arrangement was organised as early as 1323, when she was not yet nine years old.
 The Bishop of Exeter visited Hainault to see the girl.

 To celebrate St. George's day Edward III held a large tournament at Windsor Castle.
 Edward, the Black Prince, oversaw the proceedings in which kings and nobles from all over Europe were given safe passage to take part in.